-Finally, Zoe could feel again how was to be normal.
+Finally, Zoe could feel again how it was to be normal.
 That was the main reason she went out shopping.
-From big brand stores to small antique places, she turned towards the supermarket; it has been a very long time since she last entered one.
+From big brand stores and small antique places she turned towards the supermarket; it has been a very long time since she last entered one.

 She went through the stalls and bent to look at some new brand of cereals, so preoccupied that she didn’t realize someone was behind her.
 When she got up, she accidentally pushed the man behind her into the shelf.

 She jumped in surprise and turned around.
 Before anything, she checked if he was matter or spirit by poking his chest.
 Thinking that maybe that changed after her trip to Hell, she checked him out thoroughly.